milkshake4life/Crescendo-Scouting-App/README.md

 # Crescendo-Scouting-App
 <div align="center">(optional) Project photo</div>
 <h1 align="center">589 Crescendo Scouting App</h1>
-<p align="center"><strong>One-line description</strong>
+<p align="center"><strong>FIRST Robotics Competition scouting made simple</strong>
 <br/>

 <h2>About</h2>
 <!-- <strong>FILL THIS IN</strong><br/>
 Answer these questions: What is your project?
 Why'd you build it? -->
     The Crescendo Scouting App seeks to trivialize robot scouting during FIRST robotics competitions.
-By providing users with a platform where they can both store and access robot data, this application greatly optimizes the existing scouting procedures of many FIRST robotics competition (FRC) teams.
+By providing users with a platform where they can both store and access robot data, this application greatly optimizes the existing scouting procedures of many FIRST robotics competition (FRC) teams. <br>
     Our team wanted to create a platform for 589 Falkon Robotics to improve its outdated scouting procedures.
 Now, instead of using cumbersome Google Forms, 589 scouters can fill out intuitive forms built for scouting at FRC competitions, and plan out strategies more effectively by viewing the data in an easy-to-understand way.

 <h2>Goal and requirements</h2>